-- Empowered Reliefis available in 7 languages and is being delivered in 22 countries.
+Empowered Relief is available in 7 languages and in 25 countries.

-- Cleveland Clinic has integrated Empowered Relief as standard care for all patients with chronic pain.
-Implementation article describing integration of Empowered Relief into surgical and chronic pain care pathways (2022, Davin et al: https://www.frontiersin.org/articles/10.3389/fpain.2022.856252/full)
+Cleveland Clinic has integrated Empowered Relief as standard care for all patients with chronic pain.
+Implementation article describing integration of Empowered Relief into chronic pain care pathways (2022, Davin et al: https://www.frontiersin.org/articles/10.3389/fpain.2022.856252/full)

-- Empowered Relief is being piloted in the U.K. National Health Service orthopedic surgery patients.
+Empowered Relief is adopted in the U.K. National Health Service for orthopedic surgery patients.

 Results from Published Clinical Trials on Empowered Relief